 I have been in the type design industry for about two years and I love every minute of it.
 But there are a few things I wish I knew when I got started; things that I have learned the hard way and as much as I have searched they are not even mentioned anywhere.
 A very critical matter I feel I should say something about is bullying.
-It can happen, because it happened to me twice, and I am sad to say, it happened by the same person.
+It can happen, because it happened to me twice and it happened by the same person.

-In March of 2015, when I released my second font family, “Magellan”, I received a message, from a designer, who claimed that my font family was “very very similar” to his/her font collection (let’s name it “A”) and asked me to change it and stop the sales.
+In March of 2015, when I released my second font family, “Magellan”, I received a message, from a designer, who claimed that my font family was “very very similar” to his font collection (let’s name him “A”).
+He asked me to change it and stop the sales.

 I was astound, because I knew that our collections where different and their similarity was their vintage lettering style.
-When I attempted to explain that there was not a matter of plagiarism, he/she back lashed insulting me, accusing me of copying his/her “original idea”(!), threatening me “to post some images online and let the people comment” and speaking with his/her lawyer!
-When I replied emphasizing about obvious differences between our fonts, he/she called them “minimal details” and insisted on “similarities”.
+When I attempted to explain that there was not a matter of plagiarism, he back lashed insulting me, accusing me of copying his “original idea”(!), threatening me “to post some images online and let the people comment” and speaking with his lawyer!
+When I replied emphasizing about obvious differences, he called them “minimal details” and insisted on “similarities”.

 I spoke to my lawyer, who informed me that accusations for “similarity” are completely unsubstantial and that there was no case against me.
 I was new in the industry, very anxious about the course of the promising font family I had just launched and I was, also, frightened.
-Against my lawyer’s advice who insisted in me not succumbing to threats, I decided to show good faith and I froze my sales until I modified one of my fonts, the one that got him/her so irritated.
-Huge mistake; it cost me time, effort and money (because launching, freezing and re-launching a font family has a toll).
-I thought that being polite and showing good faith, would show this person what professionalism means, but apparently he/she took it as a weakness.
+Against my lawyer’s advice who insisted in me not succumbing to threats, I decided to show good faith.
+I froze my sales until I modified one of my fonts, the one that got him so irritated.
+Huge mistake!
+It cost me time, effort and money (because launching, freezing and re-launching a font family has a toll).
+I thought that being polite and showing good faith, would show this person what professionalism means, but apparently he took it as a weakness.

 Just 5 days before the end of 2016 the designer contacted me again with a new threatening message.
-This time, he/she accused me that my “Old Harbour” collection was a copy of the very same collection he/she mentioned the first time!
+This time, he accused me that my “Old Harbour” collection was a copy of the very same collection he mentioned the first time!
 It wasn’t a bad joke!
 It was real!
-He/She claimed that my Magellan font family and my Old Harbour collection, which are completely different from each other, where both copies of his/her “A” font collection!
+He claimed that my Magellan font family and my Old Harbour collection, which are completely different to each other, where both copies of his “A” font collection!

 This time though, I was not willing to play the same game.
 I followed legal advice and answered accordingly